urishiraval/urishiraval.github.io/_posts/2024-01-03-maths-of-architecture.md

 published: false
 ---

-Let us define an architectural entity as a single functional unit **definitly bounded** by several domains.
+Let us define an architectural entity as a single functional unit **definitely bounded** by several domains.

 These domains are:
 - Functional Scope: $S_n$